Top 10 Best Sites

 Looking for a dating site you can trust?
 Search no more.

-TL;DR: As an assistant professor of communication at The Ohio State University, Dr. Jesse Fox is the go-to expert on the topic of sex and gender representation in social media.
+The Short Version: As an assistant professor of communication at The Ohio State University, Dr. Jesse Fox is the go-to expert on the topic of sex and gender representation in social media.

 Since her undgrad years, Dr. Jesse Fox has loved the flexibility of the communication field, particularly when it comes to communication within interpersonal relationships.
+In 2010, she entered the world of academia to pursue her passion.

 “There’s this huge hole in research about romantic relationships and social media.
 Texting and Facebook are so integrated into the way we build these relationships,” she said.
 “Online dating is where it starts … and then immediately once that relationship starts to develop, it goes into a different context, which tends to be texting and interacting on social networking sites.”